Arielle919/ClientTracker/README.md

 How to Install and Use
 ----------------------
-Download the program, while in folder run "rake bootstrap_database"
+Download the program, cd into ClientTracker folder run "rake bootstrap_database"
+For Instructions type:
+ruby clienttracker start

 Elevator Pitch:
 --------------